 - The Basic stage reflects the minimal acceptable understanding of the job.
 Employees in this stage are capable of addressing simple issues in standard operational settings.

 - The Proficient stage reflects the level of understanding of work where more complex issues can be addressed and the employee can adapt to most operational settings, including more complex ones.

 - The Skilled stage is achieved with a complete conceptual understanding of the job and the ability to be effective in all types of operational settings.

 - The Advanced stage shows the level of knowledge that enables a high degree of independence in the job and reflects a broad understanding of concepts which overlap with the next higher grade level.

-- The Master stage indicates the highest level of understanding of the job and overlaps significantly with the next higher grade level.
+- The Expert stage indicates the highest level of understanding of the job and overlaps significantly with the next higher grade level.
 The level of understanding found at the master stage also allows for advising on process and systems improvements and the mentoring of others, which in turn results in better outputs and stronger capacity.

 These Skills Stages were developed using the Birches Group Community™ Jobs approach as the underlying foundation.

 With six Indicators and five Skills Stages, there are a total of thirty (30) milestones to measure skills and knowledge per grade.

 Using these thirty milestones, a Skills assessment can be recorded over time.
 Staff may progress through the stages at different rates across the different indicators as this reflects the natural competencies of people relative to areas where they have skill, and how quickly or slowly their Skills grow.